AdiBak/SmartPDFReader/README.md

-# LawBandit Internship Assessment - Smart PDF Reader
+# Smart PDF Reader

-A comprehensive PDF reader and chat application built for LawBandit's Software Engineering internship assessment.
-This project addresses two key challenges: **Smarter RAG (Chat with PDFs)** and **PDF Reader with Better Highlighting**.
+A comprehensive PDF reader and chat application.

 ## Table of Contents